-1.11 The Report lacks in a number of places supporting evidence, source documents, examples or statistics to substantiate the conclusions it draws.
-It does not describe the overarching methodology used to examine the weight of evidence from different sources - this is most important where ~~a much of~~ the information provided by Applicants is anecdotal and ~~has yet to be investigated and tested. needs to be carefully assessed for credibility and accuracy.~~

-1.12 At the time the Report was completed, Second Sight had investigated 21 cases submitted to the Scheme and completed

-~~rendered its~~ final Case Review Reports in 10 cases.
+- 1.11 The Report lacks in a number of places supporting evidence, source documents, examples or statistics to substantiate the conclusions it draws.
+It does not describe the overarching methodology used to examine the weight of evidence from different sources - this is most important where the information provided by Applicants is anecdotal and has yet to be investigated and tested. - 1.12 At the time the Report was completed, Second Sight had investigated 21 cases submitted to the Scheme and completed final Case Review Reports in 10 cases.
 Second Sight has received information from the approximately 150 Applicants to the Scheme, whereas in total there have been more than 450,000 users of Horizon since its inception in 2001.
-The Report is therefore based on the tested views of only 0.0003% of all Horizon users and cannot therefore be said to reflect general user experience.

-1.13 The 2 sections of the Report that reach findings on thematic issues within the scope of Second Sight's expertise, (sections 5 and 10), are both unsupported by tested and credible evidence.
+The Report is therefore based on the tested views of only 0.03% of all Horizon users and cannot therefore be said to reflect general user experience. - 1.13 The 2 sections of the Report that do, in fact, reach findings on thematic issues within the scope of Second Sight's expertise, (sections 5 and 10), are both unfortunately unsupported by tested and credible evidence.